subhamrazzz/K6_WTW/README.md

 Ensure K6 is properly installed in the GitHub Actions environment.

-If K6 is not installed through `npm install` in the GitHub Actions runner, it may be due to the fact that K6 cannot be managed as a dependency via `package.json`.
-To address this issue, an additional step has been added to `.github/workflows/k6-test.yml` to install K6 separately after `npm install` is finished.
+You may face issue with K6 not getting installed through `npm install` in the GitHub Actions runner.
+To address this issue, I have added one more step to `.github/workflows/k6-test.yml` to install K6 separately after `npm install` is finished.

 Here is the added step for installing K6: